Distance evolutions in growing preferential attachment graphs: Proof of the lower bound

 Having set up the definitions for the bad paths, we define the events that allow to count the expected number of too short good $(u,v)$-paths.
 Let, for $n\geq 1$, \begin{numcases} {\CE_{\text{short}}^{(u,v)}(n,t'):=} \big\{\text{$\exists (n,t)$-good $(u,v)$-path}\big\},& $t'=t$, \\ \big\{\text{$\exists (n,t')$-good $(u,v)$-path, $\forall_{\tilde{t}<t'}:\nexists (u,v)$-path of length $n$}\big\}, &$t'>t$, \end{numcases} and set for completeness

-Observe that in \eqref{eq:lower-short-def} we require that at previous times there was neither a good, nor a bad path of length $n$.
-This is a stronger requirement than the one in \eqref{eq:lower-bad-def}, where we do not put any restrictions on good paths at a previous time.
+Observe that in \eqref{eq:lower-short-def} we require that at previous times there was neither a good, nor a bad path of length $n$ between $u$ and $v$.
+This is a stronger requirement than the one in \eqref{eq:lower-bad-def}, where we do not put any restrictions on good paths at a previous time, but there only one endpoint of the path ($u$ or $v$) is fixed.
 By definition, for a fixed $n$, the events $\CE_{\text{short}}^{(u,v)}(n,t')$ are disjoint.
 Moreover, we observe that if $\CE_{\text{short}}^{(u,v)}(n,t')$ holds, then there is a $t'$-present $(u,v)$-path of length $n$ connecting $u$ and $v$ that traverses the vertex $t'$, which is a similar observation to Observation \ref{obs:lower-bound}(4), see Figure \ref{fig:lower-bound}(C).
-Using the definitions of the events, we bound the event between brackets in \eqref{eq:lower-bound-graph}, as stated in the following proposition.
-We write $\sigma(u,v):=\{(u,v),(v,u)\}$. \begin{proposition} Let $(\ell_{k,t'}^\sss{(t)})_{k\geq0,t'\geq t}$ be an array satisfying Assumption \ref{ass:ell}.
-Then
+Using the definitions of the events $\CE_{\text{bad}}$ and $\CE_{\text{short}}$, we can bound the event between brackets in \eqref{eq:lower-bound-graph}, and hence its probability of occurring, as stated in the following lemma.